For First Years and Parents

 Weekly Meetings:

-- While the scouts will have the benefit of a facilitator helping them on their path to the next rank, it is time for them to take charge of their advancement, keeping their scout book and the advancement record current, and taking the initiative to accomplish each of the Second Class requirements
+- While the Scouts will have the benefit of a facilitator helping them on their path to the next rank, it is time for them to take charge of their advancement, keeping their scout book and the advancement record current, and taking the initiative to accomplish each of the Second Class requirements

 Scout Physical: